cg7346/Project-Based-Planning/artifact/Sell-IT Customer Relationship Management (CRM).md

 -   Project Manager - Organizes and manages the development of the Sell-It Product.
 Communicates with other departments to keep transparency on the product high and relays messages from customers and other departments to the team

 -   Project Architect - Works closely with the development team on the actual creation of the product.
-They're job is to make the plan for how the project is structured and make sure the team follows it.
+Their job is to make the plan for how the project is structured and make sure the team follows it.

--   Development Team - Make the actual the Sell-IT program.
+-   Development Team - Make the actual Sell-IT program.
 Currently only five people are employed by the company (not including the project manager and project architect).
 More developers will be hired as the project expands and eventually there may be multiple development teams.

 -   Sales - These are the people going out and bringing in customers to test and hopefully buy the Sell-IT product when it is ready.
 Only three people have been hired so far.